Course Overview

 Research 1: Methods

 Methods is an opportunity for students to explore techniques and processes that inform design as a spatial practice.
-The research methods unit introduces techniques that directly inform design as a spatial practice.
+The research methods module introduces techniques that directly inform design as a spatial practice.

 Research 2: Dissertation